PICTON HIGH SCHOOL

 If your child needs to take medication during school hours please provide the following:

-- Medication (in original packaging, clearly labelled with your child's name & dosage)
+• Medication in original packaging, (preferably a Webster pack), clearly labelled with your child's name, dosage & time.

 To enable Picton High to support your child's health needs at school we request that you complete the above form if your child has a health condition (including but not limited to Asthma, Anaphylaxis, Severe Allergy, Epilepsy or Diabetes).

-If your child requires equipment to support their health needs at school please supply spares to the Student Central office (eg diabetic pump spares, poppers, tiny teddies biscuits).
+If your child requires equipment to support their health needs at school please supply spares to the Student Central office (eg individual tablet cutter, diabetic pump spares, poppers, tiny teddies biscuits).

 Asthma